statechannels/go-nitro/readme.md

 │   ├── consensus_channel ✅    # manage a running ledger channel.
 │   └── state ✅               # generate and recover signatures on state updates
-│       ├── outcome ✅         # define how funds are dispersed when a channel closes ├── client 🚧                  # exposes an API to the consuming application │   └── engine ✅              # coordinate the client components, runs the protocols │       ├── chainservice 🚧    # watch the chain and submit transactions
+│       ├── outcome ✅         # define how funds are dispersed when a channel closes ├── crypto  ✅                 # create Ethereum accounts, create & recover signatures
+├── node 🚧                    # exposes an API to the consuming application │   └── engine ✅              # coordinate the node components, runs the protocols
+│       ├── chainservice 🚧    # watch the chain and submit transactions
 │       ├── messageservice ✅  # send and receives messages from peers
 │       └── store 🚧           # store keys, state updates and other critical data
-├── client_test ✅             # integration tests involving multiple clients
+├── node_test ✅               # integration tests involving multiple nodes
-├── crypto  ✅                 # create Ethereum accounts, create & recover signatures
 ├── internal
 │   ├── testactors ✅          # peers with vanity addresses (Alice, Bob, Irene, ... )
 │   ├── testdata ✅            # literals and utility functions used by other test packages │   ├── testhelpers ✅         # pretty-print test failures
 |
-├── protocols ✅               # functional core of the go-nitro client │   ├── direct-fund ✅         # fund a channel on-chain
+├── protocols ✅               # functional core of the go-nitro node │   ├── direct-fund ✅         # fund a channel on-chain
 │   ├── direct-defund ✅       # defund a channel on-chain
 │   ├── virtual-fund ✅        # fund a channel off-chain through one or more  intermediaries